dancarlton/dancarlton/README.md

 - 🧠 I'm currently learning the **MERN stack**

-- 🔭 I’m currently working on **building my companies Mobile Application**
+- 🔭 I’m currently working on **building my company's Mobile Application**

 - 📫 You can contact me at **danc@travelbugs.io**